 TIP: Make sure to avoid coming to Cordoba during summer.
 Due to its geographical position, the temperature here often reaches over 45 degrees, making the city one of the hottest in Spain.

 Don’t hesitate to walk around Cordoba and try avoiding larger streets, since the narrow passages are extremely charming and quite frequent.
 You will enjoy the stroll from Templo Romano to the Plaza de la Corredera, the vast plateau with restaurants and the vivid meeting point of Spaniards.

-Plaza de las Tandillas is another vast square with restaurants, cafés, a huge fountain and a lot of people.
-If you didn’t have your lunch around the Mezquita, at the Jewish quarter or at the Plaza de la Corredera, consider having it here.
-It’s easy to find “menu of the day” deals (three-courses meal) for 7 to 10 Euros.
+Plaza de las Tandillas is another vast square with restaurants, cafés, a huge fountain, and a lot of people.
+If you didn’t have your lunch around the Mezquita, at the Jewish quarter, or at the Plaza de la Corredera, consider having it here.
+It’s easy to find “menu of the day” deals (three-courses meals) for 7 to 10 Euros.
 Seafood “paella” is a must, along with the “flamenquin” (deep-fried rolled and sometimes stuffed ham).

 When I was on my way from Cordoba to Sevilla, I took an early morning departure bus ticket again and was planning to stroll one more time through the city.
-Never the less, it slipped my mind that the sun rises here as late as at 8 am, making me walk to the bus station – through the dark.
+Nevertheless, it slipped my mind that the sun rises here as late as 8 am, making me walk to the bus station – in the dark.

 Still, nothing that one huge “empanada” for breakfast couldn’t cure.
 Not only that it was a fresh pastry with cheese, but it was big enough for two and so delicious!
 I managed to finish it pretty fast, though.
 (Luckily, it was still dark outside…)

 The full ANDALUSIA series

 Cordoba was the only city in Andalucia we were not able to visit.
 We visited Seville, Malaga, and Granada.
 I regret this very much seeing all this beautiful Landmarks that I missed!